 - Second boosters and bivalent boosters are available to those who meet certain eligibility.
 CDC vaccination schedule here (last updated September 6, 2022)

 - COVID-19 testing is widely available.
 More information here.

 - Care teams can help people connect to health insurance through HealthSource RI and can carefully monitor when Medicaid eligibility certification requirements will resume.

-- Vaccines are available irrespective of their insurance type (or lack thereof) or immigration status.
+- Vaccines are available to anyone over 6 months irrespective of their insurance type (or lack thereof) or immigration status.

 Spotlight on Consumer Rights:

 - Care teams can help people access health insurance by connecting them to two different services offered by RIPIN:

 - RIPIN’s Healthcare Advocate assists people covered by Medicare and Medicaid with insurance-related challenges such as billing disputes or coverage denials.
 Contact the Advocate here.